3.1 Which Transactions to Submit on PharmaNet

 When transmitting claims to PharmaNet for O-Meds, pharmacists should use:

-• Their O-Med PHN and keyword
+• O-Med PHN and keyword

-• The date of dispense
+• Date of dispense

-• The Intervention Code UA (to eliminate the DUPLICATE message if dispensing the same DIN on the same day)
+• Intervention Code UA (to eliminate the DUPLICATE message if dispensing the same DIN on the same day)

 PharmaNet returns an error message for O-Med transactions because claims for O-Meds are not adjudicated by PharmaCare.